-Instead of letter grades, Dr. McCormick proposes that schools be classified as either “Exceeds Expectations”, “Meets Expectations”, “Approaches Expectations”, or “Does Not Meet Expectations”.
+The ESSA amendment proposes classifying schools as either “Exceeds Expectations”, “Meets Expectations”, “Approaches Expectations”, or “Does Not Meet Expectations”.

-Indiana once used a similar naming convention to place schools in one of five categories: “Exemplary Progress”, “Commendable Progress”, “Academic Progress”, “Academic Watch”, and “Academic Probation”.
-But in May 2010 the State Board of Education voted to begin grading schools on an A-F scale, arguing that traditional letter grades are more parent friendly and more clearly convey school quality
+Indiana once used a similar naming convention for state accountability: “Exemplary Progress”, “Commendable Progress”, “Academic Progress”, “Academic Watch”, and “Academic Probation”.
+That ended in May 2010 when the State Board of Education voted to grade schools on an A-F scale, arguing that traditional letter grades are more parent-friendly and more transparent in conveying school quality.

-The ESSA amendment currently up for public comment also proposes two new accountability indicators and one elimination.
+The ESSA amendment up for public comment also proposes two new accountability indicators and one elimination.

 High schools would no longer be judged on the percentage of graduates earning AP or IB credits, dual credits, or an industry certification.
-IDOE contends that these college and career readiness metrics are no longer needed since they are now a part of the graduation pathways requirements that take effect with the 2023 cohort.
+IDOE contends that because these college and career readiness metrics are embedded in the graduation pathways requirements, they are no longer necessary for the accountability system.

-The amendment is likely to be submitted in January and does not need the signature of the Governor.
+The amendment does not need the signature of the Governor.